snowflakedb/snowpark-python/scripts/release/readme.md

 🎉 Release preparation completed successfully!

 Next steps:
+1. Sync the dependency updates in version.py and meta.yaml if they are inconsistent
-1. Review the changes with: git diff
+2. Review the changes with: git diff
-2. Commit the changes with: git commit -am 'Prepare release v1.40.0'
+3. Commit the changes with: git commit -am 'Prepare release v1.40.0'
-3. Push the branch with: git push origin release-v1.40.0
+4. Push the branch with: git push origin release-v1.40.0
 ```

 ## Error Handling